 Our senior events are filled with educational topics from organizations and guest speakers around the bay area.
 Our speakers have included guests from The Red Cross, Sean Do from the District Attorney's Office - Adult Protective Services, The Alzheimer's Association, environmentalist the Reverend Sally Bingham, seminars on Unlocking Your Family Treasures, Baking with Earl, Musical Programs and much more.

-All senior events take place in the Chapter House Dining Room.
+Most senior events take place in the Chapter House Dining Room.
 Trained medical staff are available at these events to assist with basic health assessment and referrals.

 We welcome you to attend our programs.